yinon-gold/mlops-dtu-project/reports/README.md

 >
 > Answer:

-For experimenting with the model, we didn't use docker, as we had access to an HPC server with GPUs from our faculty.
+For experimenting with the model, we used docker through access to an HPC server with GPUs from our faculty.
 This allowed us to run our experiments faster, and with more resources than we would have had access to with docker on the cloud.

-However, we did use docker for our final model, as we wanted to deploy it on the cloud.
-We had a docker image for training, and one for inference.

 ### Question 16